 Keeping your work site or job trailer warm during cold winter weather can be challenging.
-You may turn on a few space heaters since they’re affordable and portable heat sources.
-Space heaters can be hazardous, though, so use these precautions to improve safety.
+You may turn on a few space heaters since they’re affordable and portable heat sources, but space heaters can be hazardous, so use these precautions to improve safety.

 Purchase Newer Models

 Replace older space heaters with new models that comply with safety regulations.
-Also, look for an Underwriters Laboratory (UL) label, proof that the heater has undergone independent safety testing.
+Also, look for an Underwriters Laboratory (UL) label as proof that the heater has undergone independent safety testing.

 Choose a Thermostatically Controlled Heater

 Instead of using space heaters you turn on and off manually, select models with a thermostat control.
-They stay on until the room reaches the desired temperature, then shut off.
-These heaters warm your space and reduce energy waste.
+They stay on until the room reaches the desired temperature, then shut off, which helps warm your space and reduce energy waste.

 Look for the Automatic Shut Down Feature